gh-cli-for-education/gh-education/docs/src/practicas/egg-oop-parser.md

 someFun[arg1, ... ] # and "arg1" is not a property of "someFun"
 ```

-then `arg1, ...` are interpreted as arguments for `someFun` and the expression returns the [currying of the function](https://en.wikipedia.org/wiki/Currying) on `arg1, ...`.
+then we want `arg1, ...` to be interpreted as arguments for `someFun` and the expression returns the [currying of the function](https://en.wikipedia.org/wiki/Currying) on `arg1, ...`.

 For instance: